 And obviously getting vaccinations and blood transfusions in low quality hospitals will increase your risk of contracting HIV/AIDS, and this rule certainly applies to most government clinics throughout India.

 In case of an emergency, you should carry your own syringes and other medical gear in your first-aid kit.

 Also India has the highest rate of rabies in the world.
 So don't go making friends with every stray animal you come across.

 On your travels through India, it's better to err on the side of caution, because there's nothing worse than trying to find a doctor in a hot foreign city.

 If you travel smart and be cautious, you're likely to get away with just a touch of Delhi belly.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.

 Mariellen has lived and traveled through India alone, and only encountered a few uncomfortable incidents.
-She shares her strategies for safe travel, and identifies some of the common misunderstandings.
+She shares her tips for safe travel, and talks about the common misunderstandings.